 On top of the countless and sustained reports of abuse, malnutrition, drugging and ill treatment of the tigers, there have also been repeated accusations that the temple is linked to the illegal tiger trade and breeds the tigers without regard for international conservation efforts.
 Care For The Wild International released a report back in 2008 that stated:

-“Although the Tiger Temple may have begun as a rescue centre for tigers, it has become a breeding centre to produce and keep tigers solely for the tourists and therefore the Temple’s benefit.
+“Although the Tiger Temple may have begun as a rescue centre for tigers (and that is a very big ‘may’), it has become a breeding centre to produce and keep tigers solely for the tourists and therefore the Temple’s benefit.
 Illegal international trafficking helps to maintain the Temples’ captive tiger population.
 There is no possibility of the Temples’ breeding programme contributing to the conservation of the species in the wild.”

 With so much evidence over such a sustained period of time, it is truly shocking that action wasn’t taken sooner, but according to the Thai Public Broadcasting Service (TPBS), on Tuesday 3rd February 2015, a combined force of more than 100 forestry and park officials, police and soldiers searched the temple and impounded all the tigers and birds found there.